TEParsons/Iuncterra/source/Locations/Kashar/Geography.md

-## Geography

-Kashar is built around the mouth of the river Jibana, sandwiched between the Parbat mountain range marking the southern border of a great desert, and the Satru mountains marking the western borders of [Ordo'Atkan](#ordoatkan).
+Kashar is built around the mouth of the river Jibana, sandwiched between the Parbat mountain range marking the southern border of a great desert, and the Satru mountains marking the western borders of [Ordo'Atkan](../Ordo'Atkan/index.md).

 The lands are split into five regions, known as Jami, each with its own regional government: